-Prerequisite: Admission to the Nursing Program
+Prerequisite(s): Admission to the Nursing Program

-NUR 106 / NUR 1006 - Med-Surg Nursing Concepts 7 Credits
+NUR 1006 / NUR 106: Med-Surg Nursing Concepts - 7 Credits

-NUR106 / NUR 1006 is the first medical/surgical nursing course.
-Building on NUR109 / NUR 1009, this course provides for the acquisition of basic medical/surgical nursing theory, as well as application of mental health concepts, communication, collaboration, caring, and critical thinking/clinical reasoning necessary for safe, patient-centered care to a developmentally and culturally diverse adult patient population experiencing various medical/surgical interventions.
+NUR 1006 / NUR 106 is the first medical/surgical nursing course.
+Building on NUR1009 / NUR 109, this course provides for the acquisition of basic medical/surgical nursing theory, as well as application of mental health concepts, communication, collaboration, caring, and critical thinking/clinical judgement necessary for safe, person-centered care to a developmentally and culturally diverse adult patient population experiencing various medical/surgical interventions.
 Incorporates evidence-based practice, quality improvement, professional standards, and legal and ethical responsibilities of the nurse.
 Application of knowledge and skills occurs in the nursing skills laboratory and a variety of clinical settings.

-(Contact hours - 51 Theory, 13.5 Lab, 148.5 Clinical)
+(Contact hours - 3.4 lecture (51 contact hours), 0.3 lab (13.5 contact hours), 3.3 clinical (148.5 contact hours))

-Prerequisite: Admission to the Nursing Program and NUR 109 / NUR 1009
+Prerequisite(s): Admission to the Nursing Program and NUR 1009 / NUR 109

-NUR 109 / NUR 1009 - Fundamentals of Nursing 6 Credits
+NUR 1009 / NUR 109: Fundamentals of Nursing - 6 Credits

-Nursing 109 / NUR 1009 introduces the fundamental concepts necessary for safe, patient-centered nursing care to a diverse patient population while integrating legal and ethical responsibilities of the nurse.
-Introduces caring, critical thinking, the nursing process, quality improvement, and communication used when interacting with patients and members of the interdisciplinary team, and relates evidence-based nursing practice.
-Application of knowledge and skills occurs in the nursing skills laboratory and a variety of clinical settings providing care to stable patients with common health alterations.
-(Contact hours - 30 Theory, 90 Lab, 90 Clinical)
+Examines the fundamental concepts necessary for safe, person-centered nursing care to a diverse patient population while integrating legal and ethical responsibilities.
+This course introduces caring, critical thinking/clinical judgment, the nursing process, quality improvement, and communication used when interacting with patients and interdisciplinary team through evidence-based nursing practice.
+The application of knowledge and skills occurs in the nursing skills laboratory and a variety of clinical settings providing care to stable patients with common health alterations.